Forecasting Generative Amplification: Averaging amplification factor

+extrapolated from finite $\Ngen$.
+Our derivation relies on the scaling of $M [ D, p ]$ to (i) extrapolate into the limit $\Ngen \to \infty$, and (ii) trace the dependence on $\Nequiv$.

-If we can estimate \sigGenModel, we can extract the maximum number of meaningfully generated events, \Nequiv, and the amplification factor.
+Once we know how to estimate $\sigma_\text{model}$, we can extract the maximum number of meaningfully generated events, $\Nequiv$, and the amplification factor.
 This procedure is visualized in \cref{fig:concept_averaging}.
-For the statistical uncertainty of the generated dataset we use the scaling of \sigStat as $1/\sqrt{\Ngen}$.
-The model uncertainty does not depend on \Ngen and typically scales as $1/\sqrt{\Ntrain}$.
-The crossing of the lines determines $\Nequiv$ and hence $G = \Nequiv/\Ntrain$.
+The model uncertainty on the right-hand side of \cref{eq:amplification_core} is estimated by the BNN.
+Assuming that the NN is expressive enough, this uncertainty originates from the statistical uncertainty of the training dataset and therefore typically scales as $1/\sqrt{\Ntrain}$.
+For the statistical uncertainty on the left-hand side of \cref{fig:concept_averaging} we use the scaling of $\sigma_\text{stat}$ as $1/\sqrt{\Ngen}$.
+The crossing of the lines determines $\Nequiv$ and therefore $G = \Nequiv/\Ntrain$.

+We note that if the training dataset becomes too small for reliable uncertainty estimation, then the estimation of $G$ also becomes unreliable and potentially too optimistic.
+This risk can be mitigated by studying the prior dependence of the uncertainty estimate.

 This averaging amplification factor will depend strongly on the choice of integration region $V$.
 A very small integration region will not contain enough events, while using the entire phase space leads to a meaningless result, as $I = 1 = \bar{I}$ by definition.
-We can split the phase space into $n_V$ non-overlapping regions $V_i$ with $i \in [0, n_V]$ and obtain the combined uncertainty over all $V_i$ as a quadratic sum,
+We can split the phase space into $n_V$ non-overlapping regions $V_i$ with $i \in [0, n_V]$.
+Assuming that the NN is expressive enough such that the individual regions are statistically independent, we obtain the combined uncertainty over all $V_i$ as a quadratic sum,

-Choosing $V_i$ as quantile regions makes this method directly comparable to the approach of Ref.~\cite{Butter:2020qhk}, but without knowledge of the true distribution or a holdout dataset.
+Choosing $V_i$ as quantile regions links this method to the approach of Ref.~\cite{Butter:2020qhk}.